jitsi/jibri/README.md

   * Load the module into the running kernel: `modprobe snd-aloop`
   * Check to see that the module is already loaded: `lsmod | grep snd_aloop`
 * If the output shows the snd-aloop module loaded, then the ALSA loopback configuration step is complete.
+* (EC2 Users) If you see `modprobe: FATAL: Module snd-aloop not found in directory /lib/modules/x.x.x-xxxx-aws`, change the kernel boot settings from Linux x.x.x-xxxx-**aws** to Linux x.x.x-xxxx-**generic** by following the instructions [here](https://stackoverflow.com/questions/49538514/sound-driver-snd-aloop-kernel-module-setup-issue-with-aws-ec2-ubuntu-16-04-ins?answertab=active#tab-top).

 ### Ffmpeg with X11 capture support
 * Jibri requires a relatively modern ffmpeg install with x11 capture compiled in.
 This comes by default in Ubuntu 16.04, by installing the ffmpeg package.